 Dalmatians and Irish Wolfhounds are a couple of breeds that are more genetically predisposed to developing Gout.
 Whilst it is pretty rare and also treatable once diagnosed, this is a condition that can cause uric acid crystals to form in the joints leading to pain, swelling and lameness.

-Golden Retrievers and some other large breeds have a genetic predisposition towards developing hip or elbow dysplasia
+Is your limping dog a certain dog breed?
+Golden Retrievers and some other large breeds have a genetic predisposition towards developing hip dysplasia or elbow dysplasia.

 Obesity is a huge problem for the pet dog population worldwide.
 I am sure many readers would be shocked to know that a 2017 study conducted by The Association for Pet Obesity Prevention (APOP) reported that in North America an estimated 56% of dogs are obese!

-Obesity can cause so many health and wellbeing problems for your dog.
+Obesity can cause so many health and wellbeing problems for your dog including dog limping.
 One of the most common is the strain that it puts on their joints.
 Overweight dogs are much more likely to develop joint injuries or conditions like arthritis.

 Keeping your dog at a healthy weight will keep them healthier and happier and hopefully help them live a longer life.